petri-labs/mokita/x/superfluid/README.md

 total liquidity pool, and allows you to get transaction fees or participate in external incentive gauge token distributions.
 When bonding, on top of the regular bonding transaction there will also be a selection of validators.
-As stated above, OSMO is also minted and burned each day and superfluidly staked to whoever you have chosen to be your validator.
-You gain additional APR as a reward for bolstering the Osmosis chain's consensus integrity by delegating.
+As stated above, MOKI is also minted and burned each day and superfluidly staked to whoever you have chosen to be your validator.
+You gain additional APR as a reward for bolstering the Mokisis chain's consensus integrity by delegating.

 ### Unbonding

 When unbonding, superfluid tokens get un-delegated.
 After making sure that the unbond message sender is the owner of their corresponding locked funds, the existing synthetic lockup is deleted and replaced with a new synthetic lockup for unbonding purposes.
-The undelegated OSMO is then instantly withdrawn from the intermediate account and validator using the InstantUndelegate function.
-The OSMO that was originally used for representing your LP shares are burnt.
+The undelegated MOKI is then instantly withdrawn from the intermediate account and validator using the InstantUndelegate function.
+The MOKI that was originally used for representing your LP shares are burnt.
 Moves the tracker for unbonding, allows the underlying lock to start unlocking if desired